Azure/azure-sdk/docs/ios/design.md

 {% include requirement/MUST id="ios-client-model-options-location" %} store client models representing options structures (and enumerations / structures referenced by such models) within the `Source/Options` directory inside the library's root directory.

-{% include requirement/MUST id="ios-client-model-conformance" %} conform to the `AzureConfigurable` protocol for structures that define options passed when initializing a service client, and the `AzureOptions` protocol for structures that define options passed to a single service client API method.
+{% include requirement/MUST id="ios-client-model-conformance" %} conform to the `AzureClientOptions` protocol for structures that define options passed when initializing a service client, and the `AzureOptions` protocol for structures that define options passed to a single service client API method.

 ### Client methods